Three Nights All Philly Bands

 Both DaysTwo-Day GA Ticket

 The Philadelphia region has a notorious craft brewing culture, both established and emerging.
-As with Music and Food, the Philly Music Fest will feature ONLY local craft breweries.
+As with Music, Philly Music Fest will feature ONLY local craft breweries.
 Our premiere local craft breweries will take over all 20 taps at the venue’s three stationary bars, and satellite bars will be set up around the venue, featuring additional tap lines pouring only local beer, as well as serving cans and bottles.

 It is critical for all of us to support the breweries that have graciously decided to support our music scene, and the Philly Music Fest’s non-profit mission.
 Leading up to the Festival and thereafter, please support our craft brewing scene by purchasing beer and frequenting the taprooms of the following breweries that prioritize music, arts and community in Philadelphia:

 In addition to music, the Festival will highlight the food, beer and arts of Philadelphia.
-Food trucks and local chefs will provide edibles, while all beer taps will be pouring only local craft beer.
+Local chefs will provide edibles, while all beer taps will be pouring only local craft beer.
 Local distilleries will handle cocktails.
 Local artists will display visual arts.
 The experience is an immersion in Philadelphia culture.

 Business and commerce is most certainly an important part of our Scene.
 The coexistence of business and the arts is critical.
 In the spirit of community and a passion for the City of Philadelphia, the following Philadelphia organizations and people have graciously supported The Philadelphia Music & Arts Festival with a monetary donation.
 We all should thank them and, where possible, support their products and services.